Awards Previous Winners

 2014 - Daniel Brown, Irma Lerma Rangel Young Women’s Leadership School, Dallas ISD

-2013 - Chad Gilliland, Richardson High School, RISD
+2013 - Chad Gilliland, Richardson High School

-2012 - Janine Amy, WT White High School, DISD
+2012 - Janine Amy, WT White High School

 2010 - Alisa Salvans, Richardson High School